Free Shipping

 Origins

-Produced by yeast during fermentation.
-High levels are indicative of fermentation problems, poor control of dissolved oxygen during maturation or packaging or spoilage by Zymomonas.
+Acetaldehyde is produced by yeast during fermentation.
+High levels of acetaldehyde are indicative of fermentation problems, poor control of dissolved oxygen during maturation or packaging or spoilage by Zymomonas bacteria.

 Importance

-Present in all ciders.
-Low levels contribute to apple character, cleanness and complexity.
-Off-flavour at high concentrations when the note resembles emulsion paint.
+Acetaldehyde is present in all ciders.
+Low levels of acetaldehyde contribute to apple character, cleanness and complexity of cider.
+Acetaldehyde is an off-flavour at high concentrations when the note resembles emulsion paint.

 CAS registry number